How fast does it take for your website to load?

 1. Reduce HTTP requests

-If you are not familiar with technical terms, don’t worry—I’ll try to keep this as simple as possible.
+If you are not familiar with technical terms, don’t worry—we’ll try to keep this as simple as possible.
 HTTP is short for hypertext transfer protocol.

 These requests and responses transfer data from one point of a network to another.